Darxo/Hardened/README.md

 - Add Setting (on) for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
 - Add Setting (on) to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
 - Add 0.8 second delay, before you can click the buttons in event screens to prevent accidental missclicks
+- The Player Banner is no longer hidden while camping
 - Add Concept and Tooltip for Day-Night Cycle
 - Slightly Lower the volume of the annoying kid sfx in towns